rhasanbd/Optimally-Training-Feedforward-Dense-DNNs-And-CNNs-/README.md

 The goal of training a Deep Artificial Neural Network or DNN is two-fold:

 - Achieve effectiveness (such that the model generalizes well)
-- Achieve efficiency (converges faster to an optimal solution)
+- Achieve efficiency (converges faster to an effective solution)

-We measure the effectiveness by using performance on the test dataset (e.g., test accuracy).
-The efficiency is measured by the training time.
-Some techniques enable to converge faster (in fewer epochs), but they require more trining time pr epoch.
-These are not efficient techniques from the perspective of overall training time.
-We prefer a technique that achieves higher accuracy in shortest training time.
+We measure the effectiveness by using model's performance on the test dataset (e.g., test accuracy).
+The efficiency is measured by the training (wall) time.
+Some techniques enable to converge in fewer epochs, but they require more training time per epoch.
+For some applications these are not suitable techniques from the perspective of overall training time.

+    We prefer a technique that achieves higher test accuracy using shortest training time.

 Two main issues prevent achieving effectiveness and efficiency in training DNNs.

 - The vanishing/exploding gradient problem of the Backpropagation algorithm
 - Slow convergenge due to the Stochastic Gradient Descent (SGD) algorithm

 The first issue is deadlier than the second one.
 It can completely stall the training and stop learning.
-However, even if it is resolved, SGD could converge very slowly.
+Even if the vanishing/exploding gradient issue is resolved, SGD could make the training painfully slow.

-Two notebooks are created to overcome these issues:
+We present several techniques to overcome these issues in the following two notebooks designed for **two DNN architectures**:
 - Notebook 1: feedforward dense DNNs
 - Notebook 2: Convolutional Neural Networks or CNNs

-In our investigation of the slow convergence problem of SGD, we compare the 1cycle learning rate schedule with the NAdam optimizer.
-We used the deafult learning rate for NAdam.
+In our investigation of the slow convergence problem of SGD, we use two techniques to determine the optimal learning rate: learning rate schedule (to determine a global constant learning rate) and adaptive learning rate (to determine learning rate per dimension).

+More specifically, we compare the **1cycle learning rate schedule** with the **NAdam** adaptive learning rate based optimizer.
+In notebooks 1 and 2, we used the deafult learning rate for NAdam.
 However, it is important to determine the optimal learning rate for optimizers like NAdam.
-We conduct this investigation in another notebook.
+We conduct this investigation in the following notebook.
 - Notebook 3: Determine the Optimal Learning Rate for NAdam